Economy of the Comoros: Economic history

 A national labor organization, the Union of Comoran Workers (Union des Travailleurs des Comores), also had headquarters in Moroni.
 Strikes and worker demonstrations often occurred in response to political crises, economic restructuring mandated by international financial organizations, and the failure of the government — occasionally for months at a time — to pay civil servants.
 Mean wages were $0.80 per man-hour in 2009.

-Agriculture, Fishing and Forestry
+Agriculture, fishing, and forestry

-Agriculture, involving more than 80% of the population and 40% of the gross domestic product, provides virtually all foreign exchange earnings.
+Agriculture contributed 36,6% to the GDP in 2024 and provides most of the exports, with cloves alone accounting for 64,9% in 2023.
+The sector, which involves more than 80% of the population, provides virtually all foreign exchange earnings.
 Services including tourism, construction, and commercial activities constitute the remainder of the GDP.
 Plantations engage a large proportion of the population in producing the islands' major cash crops for export: vanilla, cloves, perfume essences, and copra.
 The Comoros is the world's leading producer of essence of ylang-ylang, used in manufacturing perfume.
 It also is the world's second-largest producer of vanilla, after Madagascar.
 Principal food crops are coconuts, bananas, and cassava.
 Foodstuffs constitute 32% of total imports.